soumyaranjanbal/soumyaranjanbal/README.md

 - 👯 I’m looking to collaborate on initiatives that promote sustainability, climate action, and innovative solutions.
 - 🤔 I’m looking for help with integrating data analytics into complex environmental engineering projects.
 - 💬 Ask me about sustainable project management, data analysis for environmental solutions, or climate change mitigation and adaptation.
-- 📫 How to reach me: [LinkedIN] www.linkedin.com/in/soumyaranjan-bal
+- 📫 How to reach me: [LinkedIn] www.linkedin.com/in/soumyaranjan-bal